 Now you can use Rejoiner to turn ‘window shoppers’ into customers.

-Customers can speak with their customer success manager about getting their first campaign up and running or you can visit our pricing page to learn more about each of our packages.
+Customers can speak with their customer success manager about getting their first campaign up and running.

 To understand your ROI from this type of campaign, request your free ROI report which calculates your revenue from browse abandonment emails after switching to Rejoiner.